clevengerkimberly/clevengerkimberly.github.io/_posts/01-03-2022-steenbock.md

 tryCatch(library(ranger),error=function(e){install.packages("ranger");library(ranger)})
 ```

 Steenbock et al. (2019) actually provided like…72 models in this paper, but let’s just focus on one for now- the ActiGraph right hip neural network.
 We first load the model and see which features it wants.
+This model object (filename 'nn_actigraph_right_METs_30s.Rds') was provided by Steenbock et al., (2019); further description is in their original paper and on the repository site.
 ```r
 nn_actigraph_right_model<-readRDS("nn_actigraph_right_METs_30s.Rds")
 nn_actigraph_right_model$features